genevievelyons/covid-19-simulation/README.md

 ![](./Visualizations/experiment_results/result-hybrid.png)

 The hybrid OpenMP-MPI implementation shows an increasing speed-up with our number of threads and cores.
 We see our greatest speed-up when we increase the cores, not when we retain the number of cores and only increase our threads.
 For example, between 4 cores, 4 threads (1 thread per core) and 4 cores, 8 threads (two threads per core) we see a movement from around 2-times speed-up to 3-times speed up.
 If we compare 4 cores, 4 threads with 8 cores, 8 threads (so, both with 1 thread per core), we see even greater than doubling from around 2-times speed-up to over 5-times speed-up.
-We extrapolate that we do not see anywhere near linear speed-up with increased threads per core becasue we are retaining the overheads of I/O, communication, etc. involved with multiple cores.
+We extrapolate that we do not see anywhere near linear speed-up with increased threads per core because we are retaining the overheads of I/O, communication, etc. involved with multiple cores.
 Our best attainable speed-up is around 7-times as we fully saturate our available CPUs.

 #### Pipeline - OMP (seconds) (N=14000)
 | # of threads | 2 | 3 | 4 | 5 | 6 | 7 | 8|